PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 ### Preprocessing the data

 This section provides examples for working with different types of input VCFs.
-For the full script, see  [PharmCAT-tutorial/src/02_VCF_preprocessing.sh](https://github.com/PharmGKB/PharmCAT-tutorial/blob/main/src/).

 #### Case 1 - single-sample VCFs

 If your genetic data is already stored in single-sample VCFs, you are one step closer to running the PharmCAT.
-We recommend the users to still run the PharmCAT VCF preprocessor to ensure the appropriate variant representation format, which can be achieved by the following command.
+We recommend the users to still run the PharmCAT VCF Preprocessor to ensure the appropriate variant representation format, which can be achieved by the following command.

 On the command line:
 ```console